akhanal47/chrome-web-history/README.md

-# chrome-web-history-
+# chrome-web-history
+View Top-10 visited sites on chrome for any user.
+Works for Windows only

 before running the script execute the following command in the CMD/Powershell in the folder with requirements.txt file

-python -m pip install -r requirements.txt
+pip install -r requirements.txt